JLSteenwyk/ClipKIT/README.md

 * [Log](Log)
 * [Complementary](Complementary)
 * [Miscellaneous options](Miscellaneous-options)
+<br /><br />

 ### Modes
 ClipKIT can run with three different modes (kpi, gappy, kpi-gappy), which are specified with the -m/--mode argument.<br /> *Default: 'gappy'*<br />
-* kpi will trim all sites that are not parsimony informative
+* kpi will trim all sites that are not parsimony informative<br />
-* gappy will remove all sites that are above a threshold of gappyness (default: 0.9) ⋅⋅⋅gappyness is calculated by dividing the number of gaps '-' by the number of sequences
+* gappy will remove all sites that are above a threshold of gappyness (default: 0.9)<br />
+⋅⋅⋅gappyness is calculated by dividing the number of gaps '-' by the number of sequences<br />
-* kpi-gappy is the combination of kpi- and gappy-based trimming
+* kpi-gappy is the combination of kpi- and gappy-based trimming<br />
 ```
 # kpi-based trimming
 clipkit -i $input -o $output -m kpi